wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;A child just grows.
 He does not make plans for growth; nor has he a pattern; nor does he grow by fragments, a hand here a leg there; he grows integrally and unconsciously.

 **M:**&ensp;Because he is free of imagination.
 You can also grow like this, but you must not indulge in forecasts and plans, born of memory and anticipation.
-It is one of the peculiarities of a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; ‘closely related to the knowledge of Brahman’. (<em>jna</em>, to know; <em>jnani</em>, the knower).">jnani</span> that he is not concerned with the future.
+It is one of the peculiarities of a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (<em>jna</em>, to know; <em>jnani</em>, the knower).">jnani</span> that he is not concerned with the future.
 Your concern with the future is due to fear of pain and desire for pleasure; to the *jnani* all is bliss — he is happy with whatever comes.

 **Q:**&ensp;Surely, there are many things that would make even a *jnani* miserable.

 **M:**&ensp;A *jnani* may meet with difficulties, but they do not make him suffer.
 Bringing up a child from birth to maturity may seem a hard task, but to a mother the memories of hardships are a joy.
 There is nothing wrong with the world.
 What is wrong is the way you look at it.
 It is your own imagination that misleads you.
 Without imagination there is no world.
 Your conviction that you are conscious of a world *is* the world.
-The world you perceive is made of consciousness; what you call ‘matter’ is consciousness itself.
+The world you perceive is made of consciousness; what you call “matter” is consciousness itself.
 You are the space (<span data-tippy-content="the void, an element of space, sky.">akash</span>) in which it moves, the time in which it lasts, the love that gives it life.
 Cut off imagination and attachment and what remains?

 **Q:**&ensp;The world remains.
 I remain.